 Before filming began, Lumet told Connery, “I’m going to make brutal demands of you, physically and emotionally.”
 Anyone familiar with Lumet’s work knows that he gets intense performances from actors in highly charged situations.
 The circumstances of the shoot also made “brutal demands.”
 The Hill was filmed at an old Spanish fort in Almeria, Spain, starting in September, 1964.
 Temperatures climbed to 114 degrees Fahrenheit and above on a daily basis.
 In Making Movies, Lumet writes “…the exteriors were shot in the desert.
 The light was blinding, the heat so horrendous that during the day we dehydrated completely.
 After a few days I asked Sean Connery if he was peeing at all.
 ‘Only in the morning,’ he said.”

-The excellent cast includes Connery as a prisoner busted for refusing to carry out a suicidal order and punching out the superior officer who gave it, and Harry Andrews as the Regimental Sergeant Major in charge of the camp, and Ian Hendry as the truly sadistic Staff Sergeant Williams, whose actions bring everything to a boiling point and beyond.
+The excellent cast includes Connery as a prisoner busted for refusing to carry out a suicidal order and punching out the superior officer who gave it; Harry Andrews as the Regimental Sergeant Major in charge of the camp; and Ian Hendry as the truly sadistic Staff Sergeant Williams, whose actions bring everything to a boiling point and beyond.
 Others in the cast include Ian Bannen as the humane Staff Sergeant Harris, Michael Redgrave as the medical officer, with Ossie Davis and Roy Kinnear as fellow prisoners.

 Harry Andrews is a powerful actor, but Sean Connery is more than a match for him, as can be seen vividly in this ferocious scene where they go head to head.
-If you didn’t know you were in a Sidney Lumet movie before, you do now.
+If you didn’t know you were in a Sidney Lumet movie before, you did now.

 In Making Movies, Lumet writes of his collaboration with cinematographer Oswald Morris on the visual style of The Hill.
 “Wanting a very contrasty negative, we used Ilford (film) stock, which was rarely used because photographers found it too contrasty.
 We decided to shoot the entire picture on three wide lenses: the first third on a 24 mm, the second on a 21 mm, the last on an 18 mm.
 I mean everything, close-ups included.
 Of course, the faces became distorted.
 A nose looked twice as big, the forehead sloped backward.
 At the end, even on a close-up with the camera no more than a foot from the actors’ faces, you could see the whole jail or enormous vistas of the desert behind them.
 That’s why I used those lenses.
 I never wanted to lose the critical element in plot and emotion: these men were never going to be free of the jail or of themselves.
 That was the theme of the picture.
 I wanted their surroundings powerfully present at all times.”